For Top Notch online therapy check out betterhelp

 Is online therapy legitimate?

-Online therapy is very legitimate.
-Online therapists are held to the same standard as any other therapy professional.
-The same licensures, privacy rules, and ethics all apply whether therapy is provided in an office, over the phone, or through video conference.
+Online therapy is very legitimate because online therapists are held to the same standard as any other therapy professional and hold the same licensures.
+Privacy rules, and ethics all apply whether therapy is provided in an office, over the phone, or through video conference.
 Therapists should have their state-issued credentials readily available.
 If not, it’s usually better to move on to someone else.

 Is online therapy covered by insurance?